openedx/xblock-drag-and-drop-v2/README.md

 can specify the text that should be rendered inside it (the "zone label"), how wide and tall it should be, and where it should be placed on the background image.
-In this step you can also specify whether you would like zone labels to be shown to students or not, as well as whether or not to display borders outlining the zones.
+In this step you can also specify whether you would like zone labels to be shown to learners or not, as well as whether or not to display borders outlining the zones.
 It is possible to define an arbitrary number of drop zones as long as their labels are unique.